Life Insurance

 3. Select a life insurance trust beneficiary.
 Before opening a trust, manage your beneficiaries to make sure your policy is up to date with your most recent wishes.
 This is an important decision since it can’t be changed once the irrevocable trust is in place.

 4. Provide your financial professionals with copies of the trust.
-Your estate attorney, accountant, and financial planner should all have copies of the trust.
+Your estate attorney, accountant, and financial planner should all have copies of your trust.
 They’ll often work together since their roles often overlap to create the most tax-advantaged financial strategy on behalf of you and, eventually, your beneficiary.

 Get a quote